zhangyancoder/git_notes/README.md

 ***
 The happiest people do not necessarily have the best of all.
 They simply appreciate what they find on their way.
 ***
+Eat to live, but do not live to eat.
+***
+I cannot tell why this heart languishes in silence.
+It is for small needs it never asks, or knows or remembers.
+***
+The greatest use of life is to spend it for something that will outlast it.
+***
+There is more day to dawn.
+The sun is but a morning star.
+***